-These interim financial statements have been prepared in accordance with IAS 34 "Interim Financial Reporting" as issued by the International Accounting Standards Board (IASB).
+These condensed financial statements have been prepared in accordance with IAS 34 "Interim Financial Reporting" as issued by the International Accounting Standards Board (IASB).

-The interim consolidated financial statements do not include all the information and disclosures required in the annual financial statements, and should be read in conjunction with the Group's annual financial statements as at 31 December 2020.
-The same accounting policies and methods of computation were followed in preparation of these interim financial statements as compared with the most recent annual financial statements.
-Details of changes in accounting policies, where applicable during the period are disclosed in note 3.27.
+The condensed consolidated financial statements do not include all the information and disclosures required in the annual financial statements, and should be read in conjunction with the Group's annual financial statements as at 31 December 2021.

+The same accounting policies and methods of computation were followed in preparation of these condensed financial statements as compared with the most recent annual financial statements.
+There was no change in accounting policy in the period.